 Praying the News

-Nationally there has been a bi-partisan response against hate-speech and actions and a sobering recognition of the racism that poisons white America.
-Sadly, racism is not new or novel; in 1993, the Evangelical Lutheran Church in America published its social statement, “Freed in Christ: Race, Ethnicity and Culture.”
+While recent deaths of black and brown people have reignited public conversation around systemic racism and allyship, racism is not new or novel; in 1993, the Evangelical Lutheran Church in America published its social statement, “Freed in Christ: Race, Ethnicity and Culture.”
 (Read the whole statement.)

 How can I help?